miklos1125/javapad/README.md

 # javapad

 This is a poor man's IDE. :)

 A simple text editor.
 You can load, save and edit java files, compile and run them.

 This is an experimenting project, ti will be always under construction...

-Next stages:   1. to have a proper console
+Next stages:   1. to have a proper console\n
                2. Main classname comparisson with Filename
                3. multiple classes / files in multiple windows
                4. some basic kind of syntax checker